- Analyze managerial responses to motivation theories

 - Employee stock ownership plans (ESOPs).
 A fairly popular employee involvement program, where an ESOP trust is created, and the organization will contribute stock or cash to buy stock for the trust.
 The stock is then allocated to employees.
 Research suggests that ESOPs increase satisfaction but their impact on performance remains unclear, as companies offering this option often perform similarly to companies that don’t.

 - Participative management.
 This is a program where subordinates share a significant responsibility for decision making with their managers.
 As jobs become more complex, managers aren’t always aware of everything that employees do, and studies have found that this process increases the commitment to decisions.
-Research shows that this approach has a modest influence productivity, motivation, and job satisfaction.
+Research shows that this approach has a modest influence on productivity, motivation, and job satisfaction.

 - Representative participation.
 This is an approach where workers are represented by a small group of employees who participate in organizational decisions.
 Representative participation is mean to put labor on more equal terms with management and stockholders where company decisions are concerned.
 The overall influence on working employees seems to be minimal, and the value of it appears to be more symbolic than motivating.